This text is an extract of a larger work on the “State of the economy” by Fynamics:

 - An overdue recession creates uncertainty about the level of risk to take when making investments.
 Central Banks across the world, but mainly in the West, are keeping interest rates intentionally low, delaying a recession.

-- The Financial Sector, and mainly banks, are drastically re-positioning themselves to keep attractive balance sheets, but more importantly to remain competitive banks will have to re-invent themselves.
+- The Financial Sector, and mainly banks, are drastically re-positioning themselves to keep attractive balance sheets.
+More importantly to remain competitive, banks will have to re-invent themselves over the next 10 years.

 - Investments are being made, mainly by the East, in Africa.
 Africa has huge economic growth potential, that is yet to be unlocked.